• Skip to primary navigation

 Fruity pebbles treats stacked up.

-These easy-to-make Fruity Pebbles Treats are a deliciously fruity twist on the classic that some members of my family have rated 'better than' the original!
+These easy-to-make Fruity Pebbles Treats are a deliciously fruity twist on the classic that some family members have rated 'better than' the original!
 The super gooey cereal treats are studded with extra marshmallows and loaded with tasty Fruity Pebbles flavor!

 Fruity pebbles treats stacked 4 high.

-As much as I love the classic treat, it is fun to switch things up now and then.
+As much as I love the classic treat, switching things up occasionally is fun.
 That is why my Fruity Pebbles treats are next up.
 They feature the same appeal as Rice Krispies treats but with a colorful, fruity twist.

 The colorful snack or dessert bars are perfect for parties and celebrations!
 Plus, the fruity flavor is always a hit with family and friends.